stefan-andritoiu/snap-samples/README.md

 # ubuntu-core-samples

-Samples and projects for platforms running Ubuntu Core
+Samples and projects for platforms running Ubuntu Core on Intel® Joule Expansion Board

 Basic environment settings and tools needed for every example: